 This automatically highlighted the areas for improvement, a new process that must be changing, and so on.
 Pandemic highlighted such issues that indirectly interfered with the productivity levels and the regular workflow.

-Organizations can improvise the use of cameras in more than just way
+Organizations can Improvise the use of Cameras in more than just one way

 The use of analytics products is always crucial for companies.
 Especially when it’s about complete visibility, even if the company is operating understaffed.